 - SK Gaming’s new owner is the company that owns the majority of CSGO Lounge and Virtus Pro.

-- Alienware’s new gaming laptop powers up when you look at it
+- Alienware’s latest gaming laptop powers up when you look at it

 - Aid workers’ bravery should inspire us to do more for the world’s 60m refugees

-Whilst the guy–the second inductee into the Esports Hall of Fame–became well-known by prevailing a Ferrari in a Quake event, you can legitimately say it is the authentic esports occasion.
-And Bethesda, as an organization, we’re greater devoted to assist and grow more aggressive gaming.
-We haven’t figured out how we will do it, but we are operating on it.
+While the guy–the second inductee into the Esports Hall of Fame–became well-known by prevailing a Ferrari in a Quake event, you can legitimately say it is an authentic esports occasion.
+And Bethesda, as an organization, we’re greater devoted to assisting and growing more aggressive gaming.
+We haven’t figured out how, but we are operating on it.
 I think destiny’s honestly bright for Bethesda within the competitive gaming scene.

 Is that what Quake Champions is supposed to be, as a minimum in part?
 Access into the esports area?